jbeck018/howlerops/backend-go/TESTING_COMPLETE.md

 ## Conclusion

-The SQL Studio backend now has a **production-ready testing infrastructure** that provides:
+The Howlerops backend now has a **production-ready testing infrastructure** that provides:

 1. **Fast Feedback** - Unit tests run in < 30s
 2. **Confidence** - Integration tests cover all endpoints